Lex-Col/The-Sovereign-IP-Vault/README.md

 ---

-> **NOTICE:** This architecture is governed by the **UPAL v1.10 [Archangæl Edition]**.
+> **NOTICE:** This architecture is governed by the **UPAL v1.10.
 Access to this documentation constitutes a binding agreement.
 Proprietary Intellectual Property of Alexander Colclough.

 ---